 Delhi Family Courts – Mutual Consent Divorce Across All Six Complexes

 Delhi's mutual consent divorce matters are handled across six designated Family Court complexes — Saket, Dwarka, Rohini, Tis Hazari, Karkardooma, and Patiala House.
 Choosing the right one depends on which district you or your spouse live in, and filing in the wrong court means your petition comes back.
-This page explains jurisdiction district by district, how proceedings move through each court, what the mediation step involves, and how to start the process without unnecessary back-and-forth.
-If you are ready, you can submit your details online and we will handle the rest — including confirming the right court for your case.
+This page explains jurisdiction district by district, how proceedings move through each court, settlement considerations specific to Delhi, and how NRI cases are structured.

 How Delhi's Family Court System Is Organised

-Unlike cities with a single Family Court, Delhi distributes matrimonial jurisdiction across seven district court complexes — six of which actively handle mutual consent divorce petitions.
+Unlike cities with a single Family Court, Delhi distributes matrimonial jurisdiction across six district court complexes.
 Each complex serves one or more of Delhi's eleven administrative districts.
-The court you file in is determined by where the couple last resided together, where the wife currently resides, or where the marriage was solemnized — and the boundaries follow district lines, not simply pincode or locality names.
+The court you file in is determined by where the couple last resided together, where the wife currently resides, or where the marriage was solemnized — and the boundaries follow district lines, not simply locality names or pincodes.
+For the full statutory framework governing mutual consent divorce, see our mutual divorce in India guide.

-This setup has a practical consequence that often catches couples off guard: a couple living in Vasant Kunj and a couple living in Malviya Nagar both live in South Delhi, but their petitions may go to Saket.
+This setup has a practical consequence that often catches couples off guard: a couple in Vasant Kunj and a couple in Malviya Nagar both think of themselves as South Delhi residents, but jurisdiction depends on the specific police station, not just the area name.
 A couple in Janakpuri files at Tis Hazari, not Dwarka.
-Getting this right at the drafting stage saves time and avoids a return of petition from the registry.
+Getting this right at the drafting stage saves time and avoids a registry return.

-All six Family Court complexes also have dedicated mediation centres, which plays a role in how cases move through the system — particularly where the court refers parties to mediation after the First Motion.
-This page covers all of it, complex by complex.
+All six Family Court complexes have dedicated mediation centres, which plays a role in how cases move through the system — particularly where the court refers parties to mediation after the First Motion.
+Each complex also differs in case volume, which affects listing speed.
+Tis Hazari and Saket carry the heaviest loads; Dwarka and Rohini tend to move faster.

 Delhi Family Courts — District Jurisdiction at a Glance